 Single Cross Trade and WheelThis is a three-part call, starting from a box:

 "Single Cross and Wheel" is the same but without the second part: Hinge followed by Step and Fold.
-Note: These two calls are part of a larger family of calls, distinguished by the inclusion of the words "Grand", "Single", and "Trade".
+Note: These two calls are part of a larger family of calls, distinguished by whether their names include the words "Grand", "Single", and/or "Trade".
 References:

 Single Rotate fractionFrom a box, each dancer turns 1/4 to have their left shoulder toward the center of the box, then box counter rotate the given fraction.Other ways of thinking about the direction of the initial turn: